catalyst/moodle-tool_passwordvalidator/README.md

 **Requirements:** This plugin will work with any version of moodle from 3.6 onwards.
 It can be use with older installations of moodle, they just require a cherrypick of commit: https://github.com/Spudley/moodle/commit/99405aa7e2a34174a3eeaf9f9ffc9db3bc9f6192, which was integrated into Moodle core in version 3.6.

 To install the plugin simply drop it into the /path/to/moodle/admin/tool/passwordvalidator directory.
 When moodle is accessed it will prompt for installation of the plugin.
 Press upgrade database now, and the plugin will be installed.

+For more instructions on installation, visit [the Moodle Plugin Installation Guide](https://docs.moodle.org/37/en/Installing_plugins)

 This plugin can be configured to have config settings forced as part of the global configuration.
 See the below section Templates on how to configure this.
 This plugin relies on the moodle core security setting "Password Rotation Limit" This must be set to at least 1, so that moodle stores the time that a password was last changed.
 If this setting is not enabled, the settings page for this plugin will alert you, and the time lockout functionality of the plugin will not work.